 Student number:

 Student (name and

-surname):
+surname): Address:

 Address: Post code,

 town:

-Phone Number, Mobile: E-mail:
+town: Phone Number, Mobile: E-mail:

 Undergraduate study programme:

-Enrolment into the 1st year - acaden Enrolment into the 2nd year - acade Enrolment into the 3rd year - acader Enrolment into the graduation year - nic year/
+Enrolment into the 1st year - acad emic year/

+Enrolment into the 2nd year - acad demic year/

+Enrolment into the 3rd year - acad lemic year/

+Enrolment into the graduation yea r - academic year/ ·

-I AM REGISTERING THE DIPLOMA THE (write the exact title legibly with sma
+I AM REGISTERING THE DIPLOMA T (write the exact title legibly with sr

-☐ the topic was listed by the mentor the candidate in □ the topic was proposed by agreement with the mentor
+the topic was listed by the mento the candidate in or the topic was proposed by agreement with the mentor

-MENTOR: Signaturo

-Signature:
+MENTOR: Signature:

 CO-MENTOR: Signature:

+Attachments to the application for 1. the mentor's consent (the 2. a short explanation of the

-I confirm that before I registered my • •
+I confirm that before I registered m registered and approved topics and avoiding repeating the topic. · •

-avoiding repeating the topic. e list of already written diploma theses with the intention of

-POSSIBLE COMMENTS OF THE MENT DR:
+POSSIBLE COMMENTS OF THE MEN NTOR:

-Date: Si vnature of the student:
+Date: Signature of the student: